 It’s my turn.
 I love the life I’ve chosen, but a big of part of being a wife and a mom is making concessions.
 Whether it is relinquishing control of the TV remote or staying behind to hold down the fort while my husband travels for work, the greater good always prevails over my individual needs and wants.
 At 40, I am finally ready to make myself a priority.

-That means that if I want to see the new Jennifer Lawrence movie tomorrow, my husband and kids are going to accompany me to the damn movie.
+That means that if I want to see the newest movie tomorrow, my husband and kids are going to watch the damn movie.
 I really don’t care if it looks “boring” or if it is a “chick flick.”
 I have sat through thousands of hours of flying dragons, escaped zoo animals, talking rodents, and every known and obscure super hero ever created.
 Mom gets a turn.
 It also means that I will no longer feel too proud to ask the grandparents to stay with the kids so that I can accompany my husband on the occasional business trip or maybe even take a weekend getaway with a girlfriend.

 I think back to when I was a teenager living in my parents’ home.
 I envisioned my twenty-something self in string bikini on the shores of Waikiki.
 My thirty-something self, warming up by a fire with a few friends, a cocktail in hand after an invigorating day of skiing.
 My forty-something self, trekking through Europe with my worldly teenagers in tow.
 I would have formed close-knit, supportive friendships which included neither drama nor competition.
 My parents would be healthy and happy and still married to each other, my in-laws the same.
 So much of how I pictured my life to be at this point is the exact opposite of my reality.
 I feel that it is time for me to start living the kind of life I imagined, even if I have to hop on a different but parallel road.